 Redesigning education should extend beyond adapting classroom learning experiences.
-We encourage the Department to consider how to include work-based learning models as part of the broader systemic effort to improve student experiences and preparation, particularly by providing funding for scaling virtual work-based learning models.
-Further, we draw lessons from our Middle Skills Pathways in Chicago work to encourage the Department to consider how to address the needs of justice-involved individuals and returning adults by incentivizing greater partnership and alignment of non-credit workforce training models into credit-bearing postsecondary pathways.
+We encourage the department to consider how to include work-based learning models as part of the broader systemic effort to improve student experiences and preparation, particularly by providing funding for scaling virtual work-based learning models.
+Further, we draw lessons from our Middle Skills Pathways in Chicago work to encourage the department to consider addressing the needs of justice-involved individuals and returning adults by incentivizing greater partnership and alignment of non-credit workforce training models into credit-bearing postsecondary pathways.

 Seeding Collaboration in Preparing Students for College and Careers Post-COVID-19

-Given the systemic nature of these strategies, we share how the Department could position grant funding to support the collaborative structures needed to ensure their success.
-For example, we encourage the Department to consider how funding could provide incentives for postsecondary currency for college and career pathway completion at the secondary level, much as we have cultivated support for students completing education pathways as part of the Scaling Education Pathways in Illinois (SEPI) initiative.
-By seeding college and career pathways in education, we can help address the teacher shortage considerations the Department identifies in their proposed priorities.
+Given the systemic nature of these strategies, we share how USEd could position grant funding to support the collaborative structures needed to ensure their success.
+For example, we encourage the department to consider how funding could provide incentives for postsecondary currency for college and career pathway completion at the secondary level, much as we have cultivated support for students completing education pathways as part of the Scaling Education Pathways in Illinois (SEPI) initiative.
+By seeding college and career pathways in education, we can help address the teacher shortage considerations the department identifies in its proposed priorities.
 Further, we discuss at length the valuable role intermediaries play in college and career pathways systems development and implementation.
-Often, funding opportunities target only the most directly involved institutions in education, while failing to take into account the essential role intermediaries play in coordinating across education, employers, and community-based organizations.
-We also encourage the Department to consider how to support building community and collaborative capacity for using data in decision-making processes, which we have seen a need for time and time again in our community-level work across Illinois.
+Often, funding opportunities target only the most directly involved institutions in education while failing to consider the essential role intermediaries play in coordinating across education, employers, and community-based organizations.
+We also encourage the department to consider how to support building community and collaborative capacity for using data in decision-making processes, which we have seen a need for time and time again in our community-level work across Illinois.